 Fever is a relatively late finding in appendicitis and rarely exceeds 39°C (102.2°F), unless rupture or other complications occur.
 Meta-analysis of 42 studies found that fever was the single most useful sign, followed by rebound tenderness and migration of the pain to the right lower quadrant.

 DIAGNOSIS AND DIFFERENTIAL

 Even with that caveat, the diagnosis of acute appendicitis is primarily clinical.
 Symptoms with high sensitivity for appendicitis include fever, right lower quadrant pain, pain that occurs before vomiting, and absence of prior similar pain.
 Migration of the pain is thought to be a strong predictor for appendicitis.
 Physical signs with high specificity include right lower abdominal rigidity and positive psoas sign.
-In both children and adults, no single historical or physical examination finding is sufficient to make an unequivocal diagnosis ...
+In both children and adults, no single historical or physical examination finding is sufficient to make ...